NatachaBartu/seasons/README.md

 # About

 Repo: [Seasons](https://github.com/NatachaBartu/seasons).

- => This repo was intentionally for learning about props and react.
+ 1. This repo was intentionally for learning about props and react.

- => I used semantic ui for styled.
+ 1. Used semantic ui for styled.

- => This lesson was based on Udemy course.
+ 1. This repo lesson was based on Udemy course.

 ### `npm start`